Abdallah Jaber

-Abdallah Jaber (عَبْد الله جَابِر, עבדאללה ג'אבר; born 17 February 1993) is a Palestinian professional footballer who plays as a left-back for Israeli Premier League club Maccabi Bnei Reineh.
+Abdallah Jaber (عَبْد الله جَابِر, עבדאללה ג'אבר; born 17 February 1993) is a professional footballer who plays as a left-back for Israeli Premier League club Maccabi Bnei Reineh.
+Born in Israel, he represented the Palestine national team.

 He played for and captained the Palestine national team until he was banned from it due to him playing for an Israeli Premier League club in 2020.
 He is the youngest Palestinian footballer to amass 35 international caps, having started 35 of Palestine's 40 games between May 2014 and August 2018.

 Early life

 Jaber was born in Tayibe, Israel, to a Muslim-Arab family.
 His grandfather Abdullah and his father Nabil were renowned local footballers in his hometown.
-His younger brother Mahmoud Jaber is also a professional footballer, although he plays for the Israel national team since 2 June 2022.
+His younger brother Mahmoud Jaber is also a professional Arab-Israeli footballer, although he has played for the Israel national team since 2 June 2022.

 Club career

-He made his senior debut for Israeli Premier League club Ironi Ramat HaSharon in the 2011–12 season playing 23 minutes as a substitute.
+He made his senior debut for Israeli Premier League club Ironi Ramat HaSharon in the 2011–12 season, playing 23 minutes as a substitute.
 He was part of the team that finished sixth (the club's best ever finish) in the league the following season.

 Move to West Bank Premier League

-Jaber made the decision to move to the Palestinian league signing with Hilal Al-Quds of the West Bank Premier League in 2013–14.
+Jaber made the decision to move to the Palestinian league, signing with Hilal Al-Quds of the West Bank Premier League in 2013–14.
 He won the Palestine Cup that season with Hilal at the end of his first season.

 Jaber made his AFC Cup debut with Hilal in 2015 and helped keep a clean sheet in a playoff draw against eventual quarterfinalists Al-Jaish.

 At the beginning of the 2015–16 season, Jaber elected to sign with Ahli Al-Khalil.

 Move to Egyptian Premier League

 In August 2016, Abdallah Jaber agreed a three-year deal with Al Mokawloon Al Arab of the Egyptian Premier League.
 His contract was voided three days later.
-The following year, Jaber signed for Alexandria-based Al Ittihad, but the deal was voided again with the club revealing that the player's Israeli passport had nullified his registration with the Egyptian Football Association.
+The following year, Jaber signed for Alexandria-based Al Ittihad, but the deal was voided again, with the club revealing that the player's Israeli passport had nullified his registration with the Egyptian Football Association.